CPP-AP 3.0.1

 const auto unknown_args = parser.parse_known_args(argc, argv);

-std::cout << "recognized = " << join(parser.values("recognized")) << std::endl
+<< "recognized = " << ap::util::join(parser.values("recognized")) << std::endl

-<< "unkown = " << join(unknown_args) << std::endl;
+<< "unknown = " << ap::util::join(unknown_args) << std::endl;

 /* Example execution:

-./program value0 --recognized value1 value2 value3 --unrecognized value --recognized value4
+<blockquote>&zwj;./program value0 --recognized value1 value2 value3 --unrecognized value4 --recognized value5

-recognized = value1, value2, value3, value4
+recognized = value1, value2, value3, value5

 Tip: